Peptide Storage: Freeze-Thaw Degradation & Moisture Control

 • Desiccant: medical-grade silica gel only (USP <671> compliant).
 Food-grade packets off-gass volatile organics that can interact with sensitive peptides like GHK-Cu.

 • Post-reconstitution: aliquot into multiple sterile cryovials.
 Each septum puncture introduces ~0.1 µL contamination risk.
-Two to three doses per cryovial, stored at 2–8°C, used within the compound's reconstituted stability window.
+Two to three test parameters per cryovial, stored at 2–8°C, used within the compound's reconstituted stability window.

 Thermal Stress on Glass Vials